jupyter-book/team-compass/docs/practices.md

     - Examples: An AST change, a change to core processing infrastructure, a change to team practices everybody will need to follow, a new directive, a breaking change for users we can't easily walk back.
 - **Use the GitHub UI to review your own pull request**!
 If you'd like to merge without another person reviewing first, this is a helpful way to show you've done some due-diligence.

 In general, we trust those with merge rights to make the right decision.
-You should use your best judgment and it's OK if you make a mistake - we can always revert changes if we haven't made a release.
+You should use your best judgment and it's OK if you make a mistake - we can always revert changes if it's necessary.

 ## Share notes and materials in our team drive